ankraft/ACME-oneM2M-CSE/README.md

 ### Highlights in this release

-- Long-necessary refactoring of the source structure.
+- Long-necessary refactoring of the project source structure.
+- MQTT Binding support.
+- PollingChannel support.
 - Lot's of small improvements, bug fixes, and optimizations

 ## Acknowledgements